![]() ![]() |

 Organisation chart |

-JCOM is organised as follows: Editor in chief, Editorial Advisory Board, Editorial Office at SISSA Medialab, Publishing Office at SISSA Medialab
+JCOM is organised as follows: Editor in chief, Deputy Editor, Editorial Board, Editorial Office at SISSA Medialab, Publishing Office at SISSA Medialab

-The Editor in chief is in charge of supervising JCOM's activity, of coordinating the peer review process, the Boards' activity and of monitoring the quality of the Journal.
+The Editor in chief and the Deputy Editor are in charge of supervising JCOM's activity, of coordinating the peer review process, the Boards' activity and of monitoring the quality of the Journal.
 The Editor in chief is first instance for an appeal.

 The Editorial Office at SISSA Medialab is in charge of supervising the functioning of the Journal.
 The Editorial Office monitors the Journal daily and provides assistance to authors, editors and referees.